Afghanistan

 • The Sadat Nation

-• Core Demands: Cultural preservation of the Moghol language (near extinction).
+• Core Demands: Cultural preservation of the Moghol language.

 • Population: Approx. 2,000.